 - If you have more than one student, continue adding students then select “Save”

-- The information on the app does have a lag time of up to 3 minutes.
-It is VERY important for students to still arrive at the bus stop 5 minutes prior to their scheduled time to avoid missing the bus.
+- It is VERY important for students to still arrive at the bus stop 5 minutes prior to their scheduled time to avoid missing the bus.
 The bus will not return for students that were not at the bus stop at their correct time.
 Please note that GPS data gives us data such as speed of vehicle, idling time, accurate time of bus arrival to any location and door opening at each stop

 - Late start and early release day schedules won’t be reflected in the app but you can see where the bus is located

 Bus Routes and Stops

 Postcards with routing information will be mailed to homes one week before the start of school.
 Bus route information can be found in Parent Portal one week before the start of school.

 All students should be at their assigned stop 5 minutes prior to scheduled pick-up.
 If the bus arrives within the 5-minute window, it will not wait for any students not present for pick-up.